PeterBroom/netlify-blog-demo/src/pages/home.md

 title: Home page
 date: 2016-01-01T00:00:00.000Z
 permalink: /
+blocks:
+  - type: textBlock
+    content: Test the rich text.
+Eat the rich!
+eleventyNavigation:
+  key: Home
+  order: 0
 metaDescription: This is a description for the homepage.
 Secret work is yoyo
 metaKeywords: yoyo, home, tickle, tummus, health and safely
-eleventyNavigation:
-  key: Home
-  order: 1
 ---
 # Welcome